-Sea Wings Recoveries & Uses
+Sea Wings Recoveries And Uses

 Another alternative for a solo recovery is using a pair of Sea Wings.
 Sea Wings (also called Sponsons) provide support in both directions when attached properly to the sides of your kayak.
-By providing more beam to your kayak the Sea Wings add tremendous stability in two directions instead of just one when comparing it to a paddle float/outrigger.
+By providing more beam (width) to your kayak, the Sea Wings add tremendous stability in two directions instead of just one when comparing it to a paddle float/outrigger.

-When properly attached and inflated the Sea Wings make the kayak feel very stable.
-In calm conditions there is enough stability for most paddlers to stand and not capsize.
-I have to admit I don't have the best balance and I have capsized a few times when trying to stand when using Sea Wings.
-The standing demo is just a way to show the increased stability.
+When properly attached and inflated, the Sea Wings make the kayak feel very stable.
+In calm conditions there is enough stability for most paddlers to stand in their kayak and not capsize.
+I have to admit I don't have the best balance and I have capsized a few times when trying to stand when using Sea Wings, but there were times when I managed to stand up.

-After a capsize you need to take your Sea Wings out from where you store them and attach them to the buckles already pre-attached to your kayak.
+After a capsize you need to take your Sea Wings out from where you store them and attach them to the buckles that you already pre-attached to your kayak.
 There are four buckles and straps that need to be attached and tightened before you inflate the bags.
 I recommend you perfect your use of the Sea Wings so you can attach them quickly.

 As I mentioned before, there are two large bags to inflate so immersion time is a bit longer.
 As with any inflation device check the integrity of the bags and valves regularly.
 Unlike many of the paddle floats, Sea Wings do not have a double chamber.
 If one side fails then you only have stability in one direction.

 After inflating one side you have to get to the valve to inflate the other side.
 If you cannot reach over the kayak you can swim around to the other side or go under the kayak.
+Going under the kayak in cold water can add to your heat loss if your head is uncovered.
+Heat loss via the head can be significant.

-Once inflated you can try your regular re-entry methods to see which ones work best for you.
+Once the bags are inflated you can try your regular re-entry methods to see which ones work best for you.
 Most paddlers can get into their kayak with the support provided by the Sea Wings and not capsize their kayak.
 Again, the beauty of the Sea Wings is the support provided in both directions.

 After sitting upright in the kayak you can pump out the water and feel stable while doing it.
 Due to the stability of the Sea Wings you can also just paddle away with water in the cockpit without taking the time to pump.
 Of course your kayak will perform better if the water is pumped out.
+There is no reason to paddle with a cockpit full of water if you have the time to pump it out.

 The support provided by Sea Wings can also be used for the following: